fahmi1597/microservices-go/README.md

 From [Building Microservices with Go](https://www.youtube.com/playlist?list=PLmD8u-IFdreyh6EUfevBcbiuCKzFk0EW_) series by Nicholas Jackson.

-Mono repo from the author : https://github.com/nicholasjackson/building-microservices-youtube
+Original mono repo from the author: https://github.com/nicholasjackson/building-microservices-youtube.

-The front-end service is 100% clone, while the rest of the service are typed manually and modified to work with the latest version of protocol buffer compiler / protoc also the code generator from swagger.
+This one has been modified to work with the latest version of protocol buffer compiler/protoc and the code generator from swagger.

 ## Goal